Before You Continue

 • Handle errors effectively and return results to the client.

-By the end of this guide, you'll have a comprehensive understanding of how to integrate speech recognition, text generation, speech synthesis, and image analysis into your MediaSFU applications.
+By the end of this guide, you'll have a comprehensive understanding of how to integrate speech recognition, text generation, speech synthesis, direct speech-to-speech, and image analysis into your MediaSFU applications.

 Note: Dashboard-configured AI credentials take precedence over ephemeral parameters for the same keys (unless the dashboard field is empty).
 Use ephemeral parameters for additional fields not already set on the dashboard.